 You may also be required to file Form 8938 along with your individual tax return to report the ownership of specified foreign assets if the total exceeds an applicable threshold amount.

 Please contact us for further information regarding your filing obligations.

 PAYMENT CARD REPORTING REQUIREMENTS

-Information reporting for credit card payments and third- party network transactions are to be reported on Form 1099-K by January 31, 2018 to businesses for the gross amount of transactions they process.
+Information reporting for credit card payments and third- party network transactions are to be reported on Form 1099-K by January 31, 2019 by businesses for the gross amount of transactions they process.

 II.
 W-2’S AND YEAR-END PAYROLL ADJUSTMENTS

 W-2 forms must be distributed to your employees by January 31, 2019.
 Before processing W-2s, the following steps should be taken:

 - Notify your payroll service in writing to keep your 2018 payroll file open for adjustments, including manual checks and voids, taxable fringe benefits, and third-party sick pay.

 - Many payroll services can provide a W-2 draft report, which should be reviewed before the W-2s are finalized.
 This step will eliminate the need to incur expenses for revising incorrect Forms W-2, and/or filing amended Forms W-2.